rmc507/SuperMan/README.md

 # SuperMan CLI Tool

 SuperMan is a Python-based CLI tool that uses a local LLM (via Ollama) to assist with system administration tasks and bash command understanding.
-It provides various modes of operation to help users better understand and work with Linux commands.
+It provides various modes of operation to help users better understand and work with Linux commands, including a command execution feature.

 ## Features